Rome Prize

 The Rome Prize is awarded by the American Academy in Rome, in Rome, Italy.
 Approximately thirty scholars and artists are selected each year to receive a study fellowship at the academy.
+Recipients must be American citizens.
 Prizes have been awarded annually since 1921, with a hiatus during the World War II years, from 1942 to 1949.

 Recipients

 Fellows and residents, listed by year of residency: